dsdanielpark/open-interview/README.md

 # Open Interview
-Interview Assistant is a tool that helps you prepare for job interviews by leveraging AI models from OpenAI, Anthropic, Google.
-It automatically generates technical interview questions and model answers based on a job description and a candidate's resume.
+Open Interview Assistant simplifies your job interview preparation by leveraging AI technology from leading platforms like OpenAI, Anthropic, and Google.
+It generates relevant technical interview questions and answers tailored to your job description and resume.

 ## Features